fireflyprotocol/pro-sdk/python/sdk/src/openapi_client/docs/AccountDataApi.md

 async with openapi_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = openapi_client.AccountDataApi(api_client)
     symbol = 'symbol_example' # str | Market address to filter trades by.
-    start_time_at_millis = 56 # int | Start time in milliseconds.
-Defaults to 7 days ago if not specified. (optional)
-    end_time_at_millis = 56 # int | End time in milliseconds.
+If not specified, returns trades for all markets. (optional) start_time_at_millis = 56 # int | Start time in milliseconds.
+Defaults to 7 days ago if not specified. (optional) end_time_at_millis = 56 # int | End time in milliseconds.
 Defaults to now if not specified.
 Must be greater than start time and must be less than 7 days apart. (optional) limit = 500 # int | Default 500; max 1000. (optional) (default to 500)